 Characias purpurea, Esula characias, Euphorbia cretica, Euphorbia cuatrecasasii, Euphorbia eriocarpa, Euphorbia lycia, Euphorbia melapetala, Euphorbia messeniaca, Euphorbia rubens, Euphorbia sibthorpii, Euphorbia veneta, Euphorbia wulfenii, Galarhoeus creticus, Tithymalus characias, Tithymalus melapetalus, Tithymalus purpureus, Tithymalus serotina, Tithymalus sibthorpii, Tithymalus venetus, Tithymalus wulfenii

-Euphorbia characias is a compact evergreen shrub, up to 4 feet (1.2 m) tall and about the same in width, with grey-green leaves that grow in spirals around many upright stems.
+Euphorbia characias is a compact evergreen shrub with grey-green leaves that grow in spirals around many upright stems.
+It grows up to 4 feet (1.2 m) tall and about the same in width.
 From spring to early summer, at the top of the stems, it produces bottlebrush-shaped clusters of cyathia with yellow-green bracts and characteristic black or dark brown nectar glands.
-The fruits are round and hairy capsules.
+Fruits are round and hairy capsules.

 USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).